Mariners vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Brian Anderson and the Milwaukee Brewers square off against Ty France and the Seattle Mariners at T-Mobile Park on Monday, at 9:40 PM ET.
+The Seattle Mariners versus Milwaukee Brewers game on Tuesday at 9:40 PM ET will showcase a pair of hot hitters in Jarred Kelenic and Rowdy Tellez.

-The Brewers are the favorite in this one, at -155, while the underdog Mariners have +125 odds to win.
-The over/under is 7.5 runs for this contest.
+The Mariners are the favorite in this one, at -160, while the underdog Brewers have +135 odds to win.
+An 8-run total has been set for this contest.

 Mariners vs. Brewers Odds & Info